Reference Information: Physician Assistant

 - "Registered Physician Assistant" published by the Office of the Professions, State Education Department, University of the State of New York.

 - New York State Public Health Law and Regulations

 - New York State Education Law and Regulations

-This booklet was prepared by the Office of Professional Medical Conduct.
+This reference sheet was prepared by the Office of Professional Medical Conduct.
 The information was excerpted from resource material obtained from the New York State Society of Physician Assistants and the New York State Education Department.